 How Casino Cruise Comps Actually Work

-Casino cruise comps are not free trips, not marketing giveaways, and not based on luck.
+Casino cruise comps are not free trips, not random marketing giveaways, and not based on luck.
 They are calculated offers derived from one thing only: how cruise casinos mathematically rate your gambling value.

 Most players misunderstand this system because cruise lines rarely explain it—and comp services rarely correct it.
 This page breaks down, in plain terms, how casino cruise comps actually work, why players get mis-rated, and where approval decisions are really made.